 The plumbing materials used in residential and commercial applications have evolved tremendously over the decades.
-For instance, decades ago a popular material for building drains was clay (we still see this in many older homes in Edmonton) and today there are so many more materials used, from cast iron to modern plastics.
+For instance, decades ago a popular material for building drains was clay (we still see this in older homes in Edmonton).
+Today there are more materials used from cast iron to modern plastics.

 5. Do they have a wide range and the right type of experience?